-2.2.1 Subject to the relevant regulations, the regulatory permissions of USSIM and available investment infrastructure, the Trustee may invest in any asset and apply a range of investment strategies, including quoted equity, government and nongovernment debt (including inflation-linked), currencies, money market instruments, commodities, derivatives or other financial instruments and other risk management tools, as well as alternative strategies (such as absolute return strategies) and private market assets including equity and debt, infrastructure and property.
-Investment may be undertaken directly, indirectly (e.g. via funds), in physical assets or using derivatives (where required for efficient portfolio management).
+2.2.1 Subject to the relevant regulations, the regulatory permissions of USSIM and available investment infrastructure, the Trustee may invest in any asset and apply a range of investment strategies, including quoted equity, government and non-government debt (including inflation-linked), currencies, money market instruments, commodities, derivatives or other financial instruments and other risk management tools, as well as alternative strategies (such as absolute return strategies) and private market assets including equity and debt, infrastructure and property.
+Investments may be undertaken directly, indirectly (e.g. via funds), in physical assets or using derivatives (where required for efficient portfolio management).
+Additionally, the Trustee may use leverage to facilitate the efficient management of risk, the efficient deployment of the Scheme's capital and, in particular, to enable it to take separate decisions about the management of liability hedges and the exposure to growth assets.